 Important!!
 Clean the gravel: Before you begin, figure out how much gravel you will need and transfer it into a colander.
 Next, rinse it really, really well to get off all the debris.
 Follow that up by letting all the water drain out and letting the gravel dry.

 I rinsed mine out with a garden hose and placed the colander of stones sit out in the sun.
-I worked my hands through the stones to move them around every 10 minutes or so, to help them dry.
+Next, I worked my hands through the stones to move them around every 10 minutes or so, to help them dry.

-Step 1 – Paint the outsides of the potting containers.
+In my case, I needed to paint the outsides of the potting containers.
 This is optional and will depend on what type of container or containers you are using.
 I re-used 1 pint plastic containers that came with our herbs from my herb and flower combo container plants.

-Step 2 – Fold a piece of paper towel into 4’s and place one in the bottom of each planter.
+Fold a piece of paper towel into 4’s and place one in the bottom of each planter.
 This will help catch the glue drips. ( I did not do this, but realized later that I should have because it would have helped catch the glue drips.)

-Step 3 – Cut the floral foam brick into 1” slices and then trim the edges down with a knife to round off the foam slice so it will fit into the bottom of the planting container.
+Cut the floral foam brick into 1” slices and then trim the edges down with a knife to round off the foam slice so it will fit into the bottom of the planting container.

 I’ve only recently learned about gravel glue and that it can be used not only for craft projects but outdoors on top of your stone pathways, rock beds and gravel driveways to keep your stones in place.
 There’s various pebble binders you can buy pre-made, for large areas outdoor.
 They even have similar products to hold mulch in place, which I’m dying to try.
 These are fairly expensive, though, so I’m working to get into the budget for next year.

 I made a diy gravel glue for this project, which is in a small quantity and very affordable to make.
 You just need water and standard glue.
 You can use plain white glue or clear craft type glue.

 The common mixing ratios are, either: